hamvocke/hamvocke.github.io/_posts/2023-03-08-path-to-production.md

 image: /assets/img/uploads/path-to-prod-preview.jpg
 ---

 Wanna hear something reassuring?
 Every software development team has problems getting their shit into production.
 There, I said it.
-Now take a big sigh of relief, feel better about the absolute mess your team is in, and close the browser tab. **Or** you can read on and learn about a tool that can help you tackle these problems.
+Now take a big sigh of relief, feel better about the absolute mess your team is in, and close the browser tab. **Or** read on and learn about a tool that can help you tackle these problems.

 When it comes to getting your software from your grimy old Macbook Pro into the sweaty metaphorical hands of your users, one thing is a given: there's *always* something to improve.
 No matter where you are on your Continuous Delivery journey.

 Sure, some teams are better off than others on the *"our path to production sucks"* scale.
 While some are more on the *"well, this is mildly annoying"* side of things, others might find themselves on the *"holy shit, we'll go out of business if we don't fix this"* end.
 Some teams are struggling to deploy more than once a year, while others might be able to do so 10 times a day but they are annoyed by their stupidly slow integration test suite or their constantly flaky end-to-end tests that nobody really trusts anyways.

-When I was doing consulting for Thoughtworks, I often worked with teams who were unhappy about their development cadence.
+When I was doing consulting at Thoughtworks, I often worked with teams who were unhappy about their development cadence.
 They didn't like how often they were able to ship new stuff to real users.
-Continuous Delivery was a hot topic back then (still is, honestly) and teams asked us to help them get started or get better with it.
+Continuous Delivery was a hot topic back then (still is, honestly) and companies asked us to help them get started or get better with it.

-One tool I've used a lot back then and keep using a lot today is **"Path to Production Mapping"**.
+One tool we used a lot back then, a tool I keep using today even after my consulting days are over is **"Path to Production Mapping"**.
 This tool might sound like a secret weapon but it really is something everyone can do.
 Thoughtworks [call it out on their Technology Radar](https://www.thoughtworks.com/radar/techniques/path-to-production-mapping), but unfortunately don't go into detail what this is all about.
 I'm here to fix that.
 I'll explain how I usually do "Path to Production Mapping" with teams I work with, and how you can do the same.

 ## "Path to Production Mapping" in a Nutshell